Cycletouring the

 - sometimes

-there will be an easily missed 4" by 6" sign
+there will be (once) an easily missed 4" by

-saying that to reach the next nodal point you have
+6" sign saying that to reach the next nodal point

 Routeplanner

-fast or scenic routes with lots of options and there
+can choose fast or scenic routes with lots of

-is a language option too.
-You can print out the
+options and there is a language option too.
+You can

-track of save it as a file for your GPS or
+print out the track of save it as a file for your

-The whole country fits on a single roadmap
+The whole country fits on a single road

-petrol station, price and quality will be quite
+yellow petrol station, price and quality will be

-reasonable.
-Smaller scale maps exist, but if you go
+quite reasonable.
+Smaller scale maps exist, but if

-north-south you'll need quite a few.
-Getting lost in
+you go north-south you'll need quite a few.
+Getting

-long you'll run into one of the 16 million Dutchman
+before long you'll run into one of the 17 million

-who are eager to show off their english.
+Dutchman who are eager to show off their English.

 GPS